Leec0/portfolio/src/content/projects/global-gourmet.md

 ---
-title: Global Gourmets
+title: Global Gourmet
 description: A collaborative website project developed as part of the Communications 2 course at KdG Hogeschool.
 slug: global-gourmets
 date: 20 Dec 2024
 ---
-**Global Gourmets** is a collaborative web project developed by a team of four students, including myself, during our second year at [KdG University of Applied Sciences and Arts](https://www.kdg.be/en).
+**Global Gourmet** is a collaborative web project developed by a team of four students, including myself, during our second year at [KdG University of Applied Sciences and Arts](https://www.kdg.be/en).
 This project was part of the **Communications 2** course, aiming to create a dynamic platform that explores global cuisines and cultural food stories.

 ### Technologies Used